 But let's reconsider the above statement once again.
 Even if we assume that the statement is true, what's really wrong with everybody writing a book.
 Our future generations will have a great, complete and subjective (possibly even contradictory) account of various events around our lives.
 People may have an exposition to the writings of other people undergoing similar problems and the actions that they had undertaken to resolve them.
 They will be sure that they are not the only ones going through a particular problem and there are at least a few others like them, if not many.
 Also the collective conscience and human culture progress further.

 Consider the history of literature of any language, especially poetry.
-There are several strict rules guiding the classical poetry.
+There are (or were, depending upon to whom you are talking) several strict rules guiding the classical poetry.
 But as humanity advanced, many more came forward experimenting with new formats.
 They wrote poems that moved beyond those classical rules and yet those poems are able to transfer the poets' emotions and sentiments.
-This trend can be seen even in other areas like art where some of the classical paintings take great care in achieving accurate representations of their subjects while many of the contemporary ones are abstract and leave it to the viewer for any further interpretation.
+This trend can be seen even in other areas like art where some of the artists of classical paintings took great care in achieving accurate representations of their subjects while many artists of the contemporary age use abstract ideas and leave it to the viewer for any further interpretation.
 My personal opinion is that this trend in art, writing or any other domain has permitted and encouraged more and more people and not just amateurs to come forward and present their works to a much larger audience to get their feedback and obtain tips for improvement.
-Hence this site is my personal experiment towards the goal of sharing my experiences through the medium of writing (and art).
+Hence this site is my personal experiment towards the goal of sharing my experiences through the medium of writing (and sometimes, even art as in this article).